-Technology Acceptable Use and Internet Safety Agreement - User Access

-STUDENT:

-I have read, understand, and will abide by the Technology Acceptable Use and Internet Safety Policy.
-I further understand that any violation of the policy is unethical and may constitute a criminal offense.
-Should I commit any violation, my access privileges may be terminated, school system disciplinary action and/or appropriate legal action may be taken.

-Student Name (Please print) Student Signature (If presently in grade 6 or higher) Date

-PARENT/GUARDIAN:

-I have read and understand the Technology Acceptable Use and Internet Safety Policy.
-As the parent or guardian of the above-mentioned student, I understand that Internet content filtering and blocking applications will be in place to restrict access to sites containing inappropriate materials, but on a global network, it is impossible to guarantee the restriction of all access to websites with inappropriate content.
-I also agree to be held financially responsible for any losses, damages, and/or costs incurred by the Paulding County School District as a result of the above-mentioned child's unacceptable use of the District's technology resources.

-Parent or Guardian's Name (Please print)

-Parent or Guardian Signature

-Date

-EMPLOYEE:

-I have read, understand, and will abide by the Technology Acceptable Use and Internet Safety Policy.
-I further understand that any violation of the policy is unethical and may constitute a criminal offense.
-Should I commit any violation, my access privileges may be terminated, school system disciplinary action and/or appropriate legal action may be taken.
-I further agree to promote the enforcement of the policy in supervising student Internet and technology resources use.

-Employee Name (Please print) Employee Signature Date
+Technology Acceptable Use and Internet Safety Agreement - User Access the policy is unethical and may co onstitute a criminal offense.
+Should I commit any viol ppropriate legal action may be taken.
+Student Name (Please print) Student Signature (If presently in grade 6 or higher) Date I understand that Internet content f but on a global network, it is impo hnology Acceptable Use and Internet Safety Policy.
+As iltering and blocking applications will be in place to ressible to guarantee the restriction of all access to webses, damages, and/or costs incurred by the Paulding Costrict's technology resources. strict access to sites containing inappropriaties with inappropriate content.
+I also agree ate materials, ee to be held Parent or Guardian's Name (Please print) Parent or Guardian Signature Date the policy is unethical and may co bide by the Technology Acceptable Use and Internet S onstitute a criminal offense.
+Should I commit any viol appropriate legal action may be taken.
+I further agree to sources use. ation, my access privileges may be termin nated, school Employee Name (Please print) Employee Signature Date

+STU UDE NT: ----- ----- -----